Who sets auto insurance rates in Saskatchewan?

 How do Saskatchewan auto insurance rates compare to other provinces?

-Premiums in the Saskatchewan auto insurance market are lower than the national average.
+Premiums in the Saskatchewan auto insurance market are about $200 higher than the national average — still competitive relative to provinces like Alberta, Ontario, B.C. and even Newfoundland and Labrador.

 Average auto insurance rates by province